University Honors Program

 During their sophomore and junior years, students take three honors colloquia (HON 360-362); innovative interdisciplinary courses designed specifically for the program by outstanding scholars and respected teachers.
 Topics recently covered include: New England and the Sea, Popular Music in a Global Context, The Psychology of Sexual Attraction and its Consequences, and Native American & Ancient Cosmologies in Literature and Culture.

 In the spring of their junior year, students take Directed Honors Research with a mentor, ordinarily a professor in their major department, and write a thesis proposal.
 The Program’s capstone experience for students involves working with their respective mentors both semesters of the senior year to complete an Honors Thesis, a creative, scholarly, or scientific project.

 Freshmen are admitted to the program by the University Honors Council on the basis of their high school standing, accomplishments, and recommendations, only after they have been accepted into the University.
-Successful applicants are expected to be in the top 15% of the high school class and combined SAT scores (verbal/math) of at least 1200.
+Successful applicants are expected to be in the top 15% of the high school class and combined SAT scores (evidence-based reading and writing/math) of at least 1250.
 The Honors Council is particularly interested in students who have participated in educational, social, cultural, or other extra-curricular projects or activities, and whose applications suggest enthusiasm, a willingness to get involved, leadership and the desire and capacity to produce quality undergraduate scholarship.